 - Preheat oven to 400 degrees.

 - Rinse all vegetables and cranberries well, pat dry and place in a large mixing bowl.
 Drizzle olive oil over all, and season liberally with salt and pepper.
 Toss well to coat with oil and seasoning.

 - Transfer brussels sprouts, squash and cranberries to a baking pan, so that everything is in a single layer.

 - Roast for about 30 minutes or until brussels sprouts turn brown and crisp in spots, and the squash has golden brown spots.
 Turn vegetables after about 15 minutes to cook evenly.

 - While vegetables are roasting, mix balsamic vinegar and brown sugar in a small saucepan and bring to a boil.
 Reduce heat and simmer for 10-12 minutes, or until mixture thickens and turns to a syrup consistency.

 - Let vegetables and cranberries cool a bit, and drizzle with balsamic syrup.

-- If desired, sprinkle with roasted pumpkin seeds and pomegranate arils before serving.
+- Sprinkle with roasted pumpkin seeds and pomegranate arils before serving.